User Account vs. Artist Account

 Every artist on Sleeve has both.
 Only the artist account is public.

-Artist dashboard (/manage/yourname)
+Artist dashboard (app.sleeve.fm/manage/yourname)

 This is where you run your artist page.
 Tabs across the top:

-User settings (/account)
+User settings (app.sleeve.fm/account)

 This is where you manage your personal account.
 Tabs across the top:

 Everything here is about you as a person on Sleeve... your login, your notification preferences, memberships you've purchased from other artists, your payment info.
+None of it affects your public artist page.

 Why it works this way